Pat Cash: Professional years

-In 1988, Cash reached the Australian Open final for the second consecutive year and faced another Swede, Mats Wilander.
+In 1988, Cash reached the Australian Open final for the second consecutive year, beating Ivan Lendl in five sets in the semis, as Lendl struggled in the latter stages due to heat and Cash repeated his tactics of the 1987 Wimbledon final.
+He faced Mats Wilander in the final.
 It was the first men's singles final played at the new Melbourne Park venue on hard court, and Wilander won in a four-and-a-half-hour encounter, taking the fifth set 8–6.
-It was the first Grand Slam final in history to be played indoors after rain delays forced the closing of the roof midway through the match.
+There were two rain delays during the final but the roof was not closed after controversy the previous day when it was closed for the women's final.
 Cash also reached his career-high ranking of world No. 4 in May.

-Coming in as the defending champion in 1988 at Wimbledon, Cash was seeded fourth and only dropped two sets (both during the second round) en route to quarterfinal, but his run came to an end when he lost to sixth seed and eventual runner-up Boris Becker.
+Coming in as the defending champion in 1988 at Wimbledon, Cash was seeded fourth and only dropped two sets (both during the second round) en route to the quarterfinals, but his run came to an end when he lost to sixth seed and eventual runner-up Boris Becker.
 It was the last time he reached the quarterfinals at a Grand Slam tournament in singles.
+He withdrew from the US Open with Achilles tendon and back issues.
 1988 was the last time Cash ended the year in the top 20, finishing the year ranked 20th, after having been ranked inside the top 10 from the start of the year until 21 November.

 In April 1989, Cash ruptured his Achilles tendon at the Japan Open and was out of action until March 1990.

 Cash played in his third Davis Cup final in 1990.
 This time, Australia lost 2–3 to the United States.

 Cash continued to play on the circuit on-and-off through the mid-1990s.
-A series of back to back injuries to his Achilles tendon, knees, and back prevented him from recapturing his best form after winning Wimbledon in 1987.
+A series of consecutive injuries to his Achilles tendon, knees, and back prevented him from recapturing his best form after winning Wimbledon in 1987.
 He won his last top-level singles title in April 1990 at the Hong Kong Open.
 His last doubles title came in 1996 at the U.S. Men's Clay Court Championships with Pat Rafter.

 Cash established a reputation on the tour as a hard-fighting serve-and-volleyer and for wearing his trademark black-and-white checked headband and his cross earring.
 For most of his career, Cash was coached by Melbourne-born tennis coach Ian Barclay.